• Skip to primary navigation

 Sirloin, on the other hand, has a more subtle taste but a tender quality that makes it suitable for grilling or roasting.

-Both cuts can benefit from seasoning beforehand to enhance their flavor profiles.
+Both cuts can benefit from seasoning beforehand to enhance their flavors.

 However, flank steak may need more seasoning than sirloin due to its tougher nature.